top of page

 thumbnail_Sculpture Eden logo JPG.jpg

-The five sculptures on display are the beginning of a temporary sculpture exhibition to liven up the area until it is developed.
-As it unfolds there will be more works with a maritime theme and other local sculptors will be invited to participate.
+The sculptures currently on display at Snug Cove in Eden are the beginning of a temporary sculpture exhibition to liven up the area until it is developed.

 PLEASE DO NOT TOUCH THE WORKS.
 THE AREA IS